pku-liang/OriGen/README.md

 ### Paper
 **Arxiv:** https://arxiv.org/abs/2407.16237

-Please cite our paper if you use this model.
+Please cite our paper if you find this work useful.

 ```
 @article{2024origen,